The Greater Kedah 2050: Background

-The Greater Kedah: Empowering Lives
+Policies

 The Greater Kedah: Empowering Lives initiative is a key part of the vision put forth by Muhammad Sanusi Md Nor, the Menteri Besar of Kedah.
 This initiative, officially launched in 2021, and relaunched in 2024, is designed to transform Kedah into a more developed and sustainable state by focusing on economic empowerment, inclusive development, and community well-being.
 It aligns with the broader Greater Kedah 2050 vision, which envisions the region's growth and transformation over the next few decades.

+In 2022, the Kedah state government introduced the "Kedah Development Plan 2035".

+In 2024, Kedah introduced the Greater Kedah Blueprint 2050.

+In 2026, Sanusi envisioned the shift of Kedah industries from just producing products for the nation to creating solutions for the world.
+Therefore, the government started the "Kedah Young Professionals" programme with an emphasis on STEM education.

 The Greater Kedah from Muhammad Sanusi's vision

 The concept of Greater Kedah from the vision of Muhammad Sanusi Md Nor are closely linked due to his role in shaping the state's development.

 Northern Kedah

 Kubang Pasu District

 Kubang Pasu is an important district located near the Thai border and has a mix of agricultural and industrial activities.